HOJO TEA : A Gift From The Mountain.

 (3) Cooling

-Tea leaves has to be quickly cooled down and at the same time evaporate the moisture.
-Immediate reduction of the wet heat is very important to avoid secondary heating of tea leaves.
+Right after the steaming process, tea leaves has to be cooled down immediately and at the same time excessive moisture from the tea leaves has to be vaporized.
+The immediate reduction of wet heat is very crucial in order to avoid secondary heating of tea leaves.

 (4) Pre -rolling

-Effectively drying by agitating the tea leaves under the hot air.
+Tea leaves are agitated under the hot air for efficient drying purpose.
 At the same time, the mixing will soften the leaves.

 (5) Rolling